mdbudde/mcw_Preclinical_MRIsequences/README.md

 - [mcw_DWEpiWavev8_PV6](https://github.com/mdbudde/mcw_DWEpiWavev8)
   New variant that replaces the user interface with a formatted text file for full customization of gradient shapes, amplitude, direction.
-It has not been tested beyond simulations and is available to users wishing for more flexibility but may require careful evaluation of the acquisition and results.
+It has been tested in simulations and is available to users desiring for more flexibility but may require careful evaluation of the acquisition and results.
 ![image](https://github.com/user-attachments/assets/3f6a6ab2-50d8-4aa0-9869-1b6bee326687)

 ```